Sexual Misconduct Prohibited by Civil Rights Law

 The Title IX Coordinator provides advice and oversight on policies, preventive educational programs, resources and services required under Title IX, and in addition, oversees all complaints of sexual harassment and sexual violence, as well as identifies and addresses any patterns or systematic problems that arise during the review of complaints.

 Shortly after the OCR's 2011 Dear Colleague Letter, an interdepartmental task force was established in order to ensure full implementation of the letter's guidance and coordinate among the many offices and departments that are necessarily part of Western's efforts in preventing and responding to sexual harassment, sexual assault and sexual violence.
-Offices represented on this task force include Consultation & Sexual Assault Support Services (CASAS), the Equal Opportunity Office, University Police, the Student Health Center, the Office of the Assistant Attorney General, Athletics, Prevention and Wellness Services, Dean of Students Office, Counseling Center, Student Outreach Services and Enrollment & Student Services.
-This task force meets regularly throughout the year, with periodic individual meetings with various constituent members as well, to ensure that our efforts are effectively coordinated in dealing with this important issue.
+The task force has since evolved into a work group, with representation from the Equal Opportunity Office, University Police, the Student Health Center, Athletics, Prevention and Wellness Services, Dean of Students Office, Counseling Center, University Residences, and the President's Office.
+This work group meets regularly throughout the year, with periodic individual meetings with various constituent members as well, to ensure that our efforts are effectively coordinated in dealing with this important issue.
 Regular network meetings are held each Monday, coordinated by the Student Conduct Office and those meetings involving any aspect of sexual harassment, sexual assault or sexual violence are attended by the University's Title IX Coordinator and/or Deputy Title IX Coordinator.

 Counseling & Support Resources